westerlymerlin/Oxide-Laser-Controller/docs/app.md

 def video_feed1()
 ```

-The image feed read by the browser
+The image feed read by the browser camera 1

 <a id="app.showplogs"></a>